Pivotal Pro Football Moments

 The sun shone brightly, but the temperature rose to only 20° by the 1 PM kickoff with an 11mph wind.

 The defenses prevailed through the scoreless first period, but the Packers finally got a march going in the final minutes.
 QB Bart Starr looped a swing pass to Hornung, who burst 26y to midfield.
 Looking quick and confident after his longest practice stint with the squad in months, Paul zipped through a hole at left tackle to the Giants 45.
 FB Jimmy Taylor and Hornung took turns carrying the leather to the 20.
-Starr then threw down the middle to Dowler at the 7, but LHB Erich Barnes hit the receiver early - interference.
+Starr then threw down the middle to Dowler at the 7, but LHB Erich Barnes hit the receiver early—interference.
 The Giants finally slowed down the advance when they stopped Taylor for no gain as the period ended.
+But that just delayed the inevitable.

 Hornung took the handoff on a crossbuck over right tackle into the end zone to culminate the beautiful 80y march.
 Packers 7 Giants 0 (14:56)